practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming)/README.md

 A note on some older Mercury code or documentation:

-> ![NOTE]
+> [!NOTE]
 > ( Gc -> Gt ; Ge ) is an alternative, albeit old-fashioned, syntax for ( if Gc then Gt else Ge ).

 - Gc = Goal condition (?)
 - Gt = Goal true (?)
 - Ge = Goal error (?)

 from: [Tutorial on programming in Mercury](https://mercurylang.org/documentation/learning.html) from 2020.
-Albeit not ready, this document was a main help for me to development the program in Mercury.
+Albeit not ready, this document was a main help for me to develop the microbenchmark program in Mercury.

 <br/>